nazan/agnopay/README.md

     }
 } catch(MyException $excp) {
     /*
-    This indicates an error condition.
+    This indicates an error condition and must never happen.
-    The payment request will be aborted and the service will not allow further proceedings.
-    End-user must be notified of this error.
+    This error must be logged and end-user must be notified about it.
     */
-    throw $excp;
+    return __buildResponse("Failed with: {$excp->getMessage()}");
 }

 // Show success message to user and end.